vempi/VRain/README.md

 # Welcome to VRain!
-(c) The program developed by myself and is publicly available for use without restrictions or charges.
+(c) The program developed by myself and publicly available for use without restrictions or charges.
 By downloading the software, user accepts full responsibility for its use.
 See the distribution policy for details.

 It is intended for use by those in the hydrology and water resources sectors: